thumbnail image

 Supporting Manufacturers

 Our experienced and expert staff is supporting the renaissance of manufacturing on Chicago’s West Side – one manufacturer at a time.
-With over 170 manufacturing businesses generating over $1.5 billion in annual revenues, Bethel’s SBDC is assuring that it is not business as usual for West Side manufacturers.
+With over 170 manufacturing businesses generating over $1.5 billion in annual revenues, West Side Forward is assuring that it is not business as usual for West Side manufacturers.

 Small Business Development Center

-Offering confidential counseling, workshops and technical assistance to businesses throughout the Chicagoland area.
+Offering confidential counseling, workshops, and technical assistance to local businesses.

 • Resources to Support Your Business